-Despite years of sound research, studies and investigation, parents of only children — and only children themselves — still have to be on the defensive.
-(Yes, this includes me!)
-It is a fact of life that too many have to defend their choice to keep their firstborn an only child.
+Despite years of sound research, studies and investigation, parents of only children — and only children themselves — still, on occasion, have to defend their choice to keep their firstborn an only child.
 It doesn’t seem to matter how many countries around the globe have become one-child nations or close, or that many only children go on to have only children.

-Like any parenting journey, raising an only child is a complex, multifaceted experience — perhaps made even more challenging to navigate because of the persistent stereotypes.
-In spite of lingering stereotypes, one-child families have become common in most developed nations and many cities in the US.
-Forty-seven percent of families in Seattle have one-child.
+Like any parenting journey, raising an only child is a complex, multifaceted experience — perhaps made even more challenging to navigate because of the persistent stereotypes that finally are fading.
+Turns out they are untrue.
+One-child families have become common in most developed nations and many cities in the US.
+Forty-seven percent of families in Seattle, for example, have one-child.

 You may be here because you are contemplating having one child or thinking about having another.
 You want to enrich your only child’s development.
 You may seek facts — not myths — about only children.
 Or, you may simply want to tell others what’s great about being an only child or being the parent of one.
 Whatever your reason, welcome!